Kafū, aged forty-one.

 October 17th.

-The weather was perfectly clear.
+The weather was clear and fine.

-I spent the entire day proofreading and writing.
+I spent the day proofreading and writing.

 October 18th.